bonjohen/MPG/plan.md

 # Motion Powered Games Development Plan

 ## Project Overview
 This project aims to create an interactive video chat application where users can engage in various motion-based games while being represented by customizable avatars.
 The application will use computer vision to track players' movements, gestures, and facial expressions, translating them into in-game actions.
 Players can choose from multiple game modes, each offering unique gameplay experiences based on different motion mechanics.
+The focus is on epic battles, magical spellcasting, and other immersive experiences that transform physical movements into powerful in-game actions.

 ## Core Features